isb-cgc/readthedocs/docs/source/sections/Hosted-Data.rst

      - ISB-CGC BigQuery Tables
      - ISB-CGC Cohort Builder
    * - `COSMIC <data/COSMIC_about.html>`_
-     - No, the COSMIC database is maintained by the Wellcome Sanger Institute, UK
+     - No, the COSMIC database is maintained by the Wellcome Sanger Institute, UK.
      - Yes, COSMIC data is in BigQuery for registered users.
-Learn more about how to gain access to the COSMIC data `here <data/COSMIC_about.html>`_
+Learn more about how to gain access to the COSMIC data `here <data/COSMIC_about.html>`_.
      - No

 .. toctree::